Skip to content

 To maintain competitiveness in the current challenging environment, companies need effective leaders who understand both technology and business.
 Engineers with management training have opportunities to make valuable and lasting contributions.
 Therefore, there is an increasing global demand for specialists in engineering management, supply chain, continuous improvement techniques and sustainable development in both mechanical and manufacturing industry sectors.

-Your engineering knowledge will be taken to the next level as you learn about the appropriate quantitative engineering tools for the analysis, design, implementation and evaluation of manufacturing engineering systems, processes and products.
+The BEng (Hons) Engineering Management course at NTU Mansfield will take your engineering knowledge to the next level as you learn about the appropriate quantitative engineering tools for the analysis, design, implementation and evaluation of manufacturing engineering systems, processes and products.
 Alongside the technical engineering aspects and theory we'll develop your confidence with communication and team working skills which are essential in any management role.

 You'll develop your business skills to deal with complex technical issues systematically.
 We teach you this in the current global economic, social and environmental context of industrial technology within the engineering sector.